-Aretha Franklin proves that the embellished gowns and over-the-top furs are a timeless staple at the Grammy Awards.
-This white embellished gown and coordinated ivory fur coat that she wore in 1997 was a nearly exact copy of the look she wore to the show back in 1990, 7 years earlier.
+Aretha Franklin proved that the embellished gowns and over-the-top furs are a timeless staple at the Grammys.
+This look was nearly na exact copy of the look she wore to the show in 1990, 7 years earlier.

 1997: Celine Dion Kevin.Mazur/INACTIVE/WireImage/Getty Images

-Celine Dion was one of the first Grammy Awards winners to champion the sheer dress, this one totally ‘90s, with a brown diamond crochet pattern and halter neck, showing off her briefs underneath.
+Celine Dion was one of the first Grammy Award winners to champion the sheer dress.
+This one boasted a see-through diamond crochet pattern, showing off briefs underneath.

 2000: Jennifer Lopez Scott Gries/Hulton Archive/Getty Images

-fully twinning, like this trio of green lace gowns with skin-baring cutouts.
+fully twinning.
+Take for example: this trio of green lace gowns.
 2005: Sheryl Crow Kevin Winter/Getty Images Entertainment/Getty Images

-Sheryl Crow turned heads at the 2005 Grammy Awards, wearing a bright yellow silk dress from Roberto Cavalli that was totally cut out on one side — front and back.
-Not only was it a fun and flirty look for the evening, but it also represented a huge trend of the decade as well — and one that’s coming back now.
+Sheryl Crow turned heads at the 2005 Grammy Awards, wearing a bright yellow dress from Roberto Cavalli that was totally cut out on one side.
+It represented a huge trend of the decade as well — and one that’s coming back now.

 2010: Lady Gaga Jason Merritt/TERM/Getty Images Entertainment/Getty Images

-Lady Gaga went for a futuristic look from Armani Privé at the 2010 Grammy Awards wearing a dress that looked more like a sculpture than a piece of clothing.
-With a high-low hemline, the shape of the dress was fixed due to a basket-style construction that wrapped around her entire body, all the way up to her shoulders.
+Lady Gaga went for a futuristic look from Armani Privé, in a dress that looked more like a sculpture than clothing.
 Beneath, she wore an embellished nude bodysuit.

 2013: Taylor Swift Christopher Polk/Getty Images Entertainment/Getty Images

-Taylor Swift went chic and sophisticated at the 2013 Grammy Awards, dressing in a white silk gown that cascaded down from a deep-V sleeveless neckline, designed by J. Mendel.
-The look, embellished with metallic bands, was reminiscent of a Greek or Roman goddess.
+Taylor Swift went chic and sophisticated, dressing in a white gown designed by J. Mendel.
+The look, embellished with metallic bands, was reminiscent of a Roman goddess.

 2015: Rihanna Jon Kopaloff/FilmMagic/Getty Images

-Though Rihanna’s look is generally more edgy, she chose a giant pink Giambattista Valli Couture tulle confection for the 2015 Grammys red carpet that gave off major princess vibes.
+Though Rihanna’s look is generally more edgy, she chose a giant pink Giambattista Valli Couture tulle confection for the 2015 Grammys.

 2017: Jennifer Lopez Dan MacMedan/WireImage/Getty Images

-Though J.Lo has too many killer Grammys looks to count over the years, her 2017 pink Ralph & Russo gown is another notable stunner.
-It boasted a high neck with an oversized rosette to her right side, with a plunging neckline that was reminiscent of her iconic 2000s Versace dress.
-With an up-to-there slit on her left thigh, the dress’ train dragged far behind her with dramatic effect.
+Though J.Lo has too many killer Grammys looks to count, this Ralph & Russo gown is a notable stunner.
+With a plunging neckline reminiscent of her 2000s Versace dress and an up-to-there slit, the gown provided all the necessary dramatic.

 2020: Dua Lipa Lester Cohen/Getty Images Entertainment/Getty Images

-In 2020, Dua Lipa went for a sleek ‘90s vibe, choosing a matching slip skirt and bustier camisole in matching white satin, designed by Alexander Wang.
+Dua Lipa went for a sleek ‘90s vibe, choosing a matching slip skirt and bustier camisole in matching white satin.

 2020: Lizzo Kevin Mazur/Getty Images Entertainment/Getty Images

-For the red carpet just last year, Lizzo went for an Old Hollywood glam look from Versace, wearing a strapless white sheath gown with an up-to-there slit that she styled with a giant white fur stole and simple diamond jewelry.
+On the last hosted red carpet, Lizzo went for an Old Hollywood glam look from Versace.
+She stunned in a strapless white gown, styled with a giant fur stole and simple diamond jewelry.

 2020: Billy Porter Kevin Mazur/Getty Images Entertainment/Getty Images